-For the purposes of this registration policy, Russian-type cats are cats produced in a Russian breeding programme with unknown or unregistered ancestors of Registered Domestic Shorthairs appearing in the second, third or fourth generations of the pedigrees, (i.e. grandparent, great grandparent or great grandparent).
+For the purposes of this registration policy, Russian-type cats are cats produced in a Russian breeding programme with unknown or approved Domestic Shorthairs appearing in the first, second, third or fourth generations of the pedigrees, (i.e. parent, grandparent, great grandparent or great great grandparent).

-Before any progeny may be registered from a Russian White or White of Russian type sire or dam, this cat must have a BAER or OAE certificate of freedom from deafness which is lodged with the GCCF.
+Before any progeny may be registered from a Russian White or White of Russian type sire or dam, this cat must have a BAER or OAE certificate of freedom from unilateral or bilateral deafness which is lodged with the GCCF.
 Russian Whites or Whites of Russian type without a certificate of freedom from deafness will be registered on the non-active register until such time as such a certificate is lodged with the GCCF and an application for transfer to the active register is made.